 Late in February 1943, Barnegat returned to Boston for repairs to her engines, degaussing gear, and radar.
 After a brief call at Quonset Point, she loaded aviation gasoline for Argentia at Boston on 8 March.
 Upon completion of that cargo run, she returned to Boston and Quonset Point before she again underwent repairs for her temperamental engines.
 The operations of January and February continued well into the spring of 1943.
 The ship transported men and cargo between Boston, Argentia, and Quonset Point.
 She also served briefly as a target during exercises held off Block Island and escorted the U.S. tanker Sabine Sun from Argentia to Boston late in April.

-Underway again two days later, Barnegat dropped down the coast and moored at Recife the next morning to start yet more repairs alongside Melville, an old Iceland comrade.
-Those repairs done, Barnegat made a brief trip north touching at Natal and Recife before returning south with the U.S. tanker Gulfport.
+Underway again on 28 June 1943, Barnegat dropped down the coast and moored at Recife the next morning to receive a five-day tender availability alongside Melville, an old Iceland comrade.
+That maintenance done, Barnegat made a brief trip north touching at Natal and Recife before returning south with the U.S. tanker Gulfport.
 Stopping at Bahia on the 9th, the pair continued south and reached Rio de Janeiro on 13 July.
-Her presence there having been dictated by the recent rash of U-boat sinkings in the region, after taking a load of gasoline from Gulfport, Barnegat departed Rio de Janeiro on the 17th for Florianapolis, less than 500 miles as the crow flies, from Rio, part of the temporary measures to meet the U-boat threat.
-Also sent to that place were two Martin PBM-3c Mariner seaplane patrol bombers of VP 74.
-Anchoring on the 18th, Barnegat was ready to receive her two charges when they arrived less than four hours later.
+Her presence there having been dictated by the recent rash of U-boat sinkings in the region, after receiving gasoline from Gulfport, Barnegat departed Rio de Janeiro on the 17th for Florianapolis, less than 500 miles, as the crow flies, from Rio, part of the improvised measures to meet the U-boat threat.
+Also sent to that place were two Martin PBM-3c Mariner patrol bombers of VP-74.
+Anchoring on the 18th, Barnegat was ready to receive her two charges, 74-P-5 and 74-P-7, when they arrived less than four hours later.

-The gathering darkness prevented Barnegat from locating more survivors, and she finally ceased her efforts shortly after midnight.
-Although she returned then to San Miguel Bay to resume operations, she had not heard the last of U-513.
-At 1130 on 22 July, her other plane, 74-P-7, reported sighting a life raft with survivors on board.
+The gathering darkness prevented Barnegat from locating any more survivors, and she finally ceased her efforts at 2147.
+Although she returned then to San Miguel Bay to resume operations, she had not heard the last of U-513’s brief foray into Brazilian waters.
+At 1130 on 22 July, Barnegat’s other plane, 74-P-7, reported sighting a life raft with survivors on board.
 Underway shortly after noon, the tender proceeded to the scene and at 1645 reached two rafts which had been lashed together.
-These 18 men, Chief Engineer Harold Van R. Forest of the recently sunk Richard Caswell along with 11 men of her crew and six members of her U.S. Navy armed guard detachment, were clinging to the raft.
-Ironically, Richard Caswell, torpedoed on 16 July, had been U-513's last victim.
-Barnegat returned to San Miguel Bay at 2159 on the 22nd but remained there only overnight, getting underway early the following morning for Rio de Janeiro.
-Reaching that port at 1100 on the 24th, she was held "incommunicado" until her prisoners could be transferred to authorities ashore the following morning.
-Once that happened, Barnegat shifted to another berth and disembarked the 18 men from Richard Caswell.

-The Mariner attacked at 0718, and U-199 opened fire as soon as the seaplane came into range.
-The Mariner's machine guns swept the decks, while she straddled U-199 with a stick of six bombs that showered her with tons of spray.
-After landing her two remaining bombs close aboard without sinking the submarine, the plane radioed for assistance.
-Though badly shaken, U-199 tried to repair her damage and clear the area, but she could not evade her relentless pursuers.
-A Brazilian Lockheed Hudson bomber responded to the Mariner's call for help and attacked, followed shortly by a Brazilian PBY which administered the coup de grace.
+The Mariner attacked at 0718, and U-199 opened fire as soon as the bomber came into range.
+The seaplane’s machine guns swept the decks, while she straddled U-199 with a stick of six bombs that showered her with tons of spray.
+After putting her two remaining bombs close aboard without sinking the submarine, the plane radioed for assistance.
+Though badly shaken, U-199 tried to repair her damage and clear the area, but could not evade her relentless pursuers.
+A Brazilian Lockheed A-28 Hudson responded to the Mariner’s call for help and attacked, followed shortly by a Brazilian PBY which administered the coup de grace.

 Barnegat wrapped up her work in Brazilian waters, at Sao Luiz, on 12 May 1944 and sailed for the U.S. that afternoon.
 Steaming via Bermuda and Norfolk, she arrived at Boston on the 24th.
 Following voyage repairs and alterations at the Boston Navy Yard, the seaplane tender sailed to Norfolk in early July and then made passenger and freight voyages to Bahia Praia and Horta, Azores, and to Casablanca, before returning to Norfolk on 16 August.
 On 7 September, Barnegat departed Norfolk and proceeded to Eastern Bay, Md., at the mouth of the Patuxent River where she laid out a seaplane operating area, placing mooring buoys and seadrome lights to prepare for training operations with PatWing 5.
 She worked with these aircraft over the next few weeks and returned to Norfolk on the 23rd.